jcsyme/sisepuede/docs/source/energy_production.rst

 The SISEPUEDE model (v1.0) uses NemoMod to model the production of energy, including:

 * Electricity generation technology
-* Fuel production and refinement, including petroleum and natural gas
+* Fuel production and374585
+ refinement, including petroleum and natural gas
-* Mining and raw materials extraction, including coal mining and natural gas and oil exploration and extraction (*excluding* fugitive emissions, which are estimated in the `Fugitive Emissions (FGTV) <../energy_non_electric.html#fugitive-emissions-fgtv>`_ subsector)
+* Mining and raw materials extraction, including coal mining and natural gas and oil exploration and extraction (*excluding* fugitive emissions, which are estimated in the `Fugitive Emissions (FGTV) <../energy_consumption.html#fugitive-emissions-fgtv>`_ subsector)

 Categories
 ----------